-The Company holds a Reserve Account of $\pounds 2,198,454$ to assist the Company should it not be able to meet its obligations.
+The Company holds a reserve account of £2,197,250 to assist the Company should it not be able to meet its obligations.
 The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
 The rating requirement under the Programme Documentation for the Reserve Account to remain with BOS is a short term rating with Standard and Poor's (S&P) of A-1.
-As at 31 December 2019, BOS met this requirement with a short term rating of A-1 (2018: S&P short term rating: A-1).
+As at 31 December 2020, BOS met this requirement with a short term rating of A-1 (2019: S&P short term rating: A-1).
 The Company has not drawn on this facility since inception.

-The liquidity tables reflect the undiscounted cash payments which will fall due if the structure continues until the earliest contractual maturity date as set out in the programme documentation.
-The Note repayment profile mirrors the repayment of the mortgages, and based on current modelling assumptions, it is not anticipated that any mortgages will still be outstanding beyond the step-up date of February 2028.
+The liquidity tables reflect the undiscounted cash payments which will fall due if the structure continues until the earliest contractual maturity date as set out in the Programme Documentation.
+However, the actual Note repayment profile mirrors the repayment of the mortgages and based on current modelling assumptions, which use mortality rates sourced from industry wide metrics, it is anticipated that not all of the mortgages will have been settled by the earliest contractual maturity date used for the maturity analysis in these tables.